seance/paraverse/pages/characters.md

 ##### Disciple

 Humility, learning the gods, and discipline.
-Spell memory `+1`.
+Memory `+1`.
 Unlock a Divine Rite and gain `+1 XP` in it.
 Increases chance to be admitted into *Monastery* in City by `1`.

 ##### Novice